mcmah309/error_set/README.md

 # error_set

+A concise way to define errors and ergomically coerce a subset to a superset with with just `.into()`.

-Rust implementation of zig's [error set](https://ziglang.org/documentation/master/#Error-Set-Type) to concisely define error types and convert between.
+`error_set` was inspired by zig's [error set](https://ziglang.org/documentation/master/#Error-Set-Type) and works functionally the same.

-Instead of defining various enums for errors.
+Instead of defining various enums/structs for errors.
 Use an error set.
 ```rust
 use error_set::error_set;